 Our success and ability to compete depend in part upon our intellectual property.
-We currently have three registered and five pending trademarks and four issued U.S. patents and seventeen pending patent applications.
-We primarily rely on copyright, trade secret and trademark laws, trade secret protection and confidentiality or license agreements with our employees, clients, partners and others to protect our intellectual property rights.
+Our intellectual property portfolio includes twenty registered and seven pending trademarks, seven issued U.S. patents, five pending U.S. patent applications and one registered copyright.
+Furthermore, we have one pending patent application under the Patent Cooperation Treaty ("PCT"), ten pending patent applications outside the U.S. and limited trademark registrations outside the U.S. We primarily rely on copyright, trade secret and trademark laws, trade secret protection and confidentiality or license agreements with our employees, clients, partners and others to protect our intellectual property rights.
 However, the steps we take to protect our intellectual property rights may be inadequate.
 We may not be able to obtain any further patents or trademarks, and our pending applications may not result in the issuance of patents or trademarks.
 We have pending patent applications and limited trademark registrations outside the U.S., and we may have to expend significant resources to obtain additional protection as we expand our international operations.
 Furthermore, legal standards relating to the validity, enforceability and scope of protection of intellectual property rights in other countries, including Russia, where we have significant research and development operations, are uncertain and may afford little or no effective protection of our proprietary technology.
 Consequently, we may be unable to prevent our proprietary technology from being exploited abroad, which could affect our ability to expand to international markets or require costly efforts to protect our technology.